Issues at the US-Mexican Border

 What About Minors Attempting to Cross the Border?

 If anyone under the age of 18 tries to cross the border without their biological parent (whose name is on their birth certificate), they have a very high chance of being separated from whoever they are with.
 This includes children under the age of 18 who are accompanied by their siblings, their grandparents, their cousins, etc., even if the non-parent relatives have a power of attorney.
-The Department of Homeland Security (DHS) interprets the Trafficking Victims Protection and Reauthorization Act to require legal guardianship in the form of a judicial custody order.
+The Department of Homeland Security (DHS) interprets the Trafficking Victims Protection and Reauthorization Act to require legal guardianship in the form of a judicial order.
 Even then, if the judicial court order is in a language other than English, they often err on the side of refusing to accept it and default to separation.

 The child will be considered an “unaccompanied minor” and transferred from DHS custody to Office of Refugee Resettlement (ORR) custody.
 This is supposed to happen in 72 hours.
 Once in ORR custody, the child may be moved throughout the United States to a facility that has bed space.
 For children over the age of 12 this usually (not always) means group homes.
 For children under the age of 12 this usually (not always) means foster families at night and a group home setting during the day.
 ORR attempts to keep minor siblings together.